harshitamahori/StudentDemoApp/README.md

-# VITAS Mobile Application
+# VITAS Mobile Referral Application

-VITAS Mobile Application is a versatile healthcare app designed to streamline hospice and palliative care workflows.
+VITAS Mobile Referral Application is a versatile healthcare app designed to streamline hospice and palliative care workflows.
 It offers tools for clinical support, referral management, educational resources, and secure access.

 ##  Table of Contents